Higher Education Finance

 If you are eligible for a tuition fee student loan please bring proof when you come to enrol.
 If you do not bring proof you may be required to pay 25% of your fee at enrolment.

 Higher Education Hardship Fund

 The Higher Education Hardship Fund is used to support enrolled students facing financial hardship.
-Guidance on the Hardship fund, and the application process are detailed here (This support applies to students enrolled at City College Norwich).
+Guidance on the Hardship fund, and the application process will be available after October 2020.

 Disabled Students Allowance

 If you face extra costs because you have a disability - then you may be able to get help from the Disabled Students' Allowance scheme.
 Find out more here.

 More advice about funding and support at our College is available from Curriculum Services on 01603 773439 or CSCoordinators@ccn.ac.uk

 If you study full time, our College can provide you with a council tax exemption certificate which you can pass to your local authority.

 You can request this via the CCN homepage, useful links, letter request form.
 Complete this with your details and a council tax letter will be sent out to your home, At the start of the academic year this may take a few weeks to process due to high demand.